vik-s/quartz/content/projects/newsletter/long form/A Beginner's Guide to the Process of RFIC design.md

 [2](#footnote-anchor-2)

 Depending on the technology node in question, the cost can vary from a hundred thousand to more than a million dollars for a single run.
 Processing time for silicon technologies is typically several months.
 Gallium Arsenide technologies need fewer masks and take a few weeks to a month.
-## Device Models, Parasitic Extraction and Electromagnetics
-- Device models - a primer.
-What they are.
-What they're not.
-How much to believe them.
-- What is parasitic extraction and why do we need it.
-- How do device models interact with parasitic extraction
-- Why EM is required?
-Where do you get the process stackup?
-- What is the best EM tool?
-- Correlating EM tool accuracy

-## Packaging, Board Evaluation and Testing
-- Impact of packaging on the IC design
-- Introduction of new ground planes and coupling paths
-- Impedance control and good ground plane access on the EVB
-- Testing a chip for all its specs - across voltages, temperatures and multiple samples.
-- Generating the data sheet in collaboration with marketing.
-- Providing samples to customers

-## Iterations
-- Few ICs work straight out of the gate.
-- Always correlate your measurements with simulation. this takes extra work but its worth it.
-- There will be some spec not being met, or something the customer doesnt like
-- Do a tapeout revision-- if you can use the spares to reconfigure the circuit, you can only do a metal mask spin. otherwise you have to do an all-layer change -- more $

-## Productization
-- what is involved here.